 Elements of DV Perpetrator Program Work is written for professionals working in the field of Men’s Behaviour Change.
-Below are excerpts from the article which I think will be of particular interest to our readers.
+Below are excerpts from the article (Domestic violence perpetrator programs: Education, therapy, support, accountability ‘or’ struggle?) which I think will be of particular interest to our readers.
 I have removed the scholarly citations; academics and professionals should consult the original article for full citations to the research to which Rodney Vlais refers.

 Note: We make no pretense at this blog to be on top of the field of Men’s Behaviour Change, but we do get the impression that it can vary quite a bit from place to place.
 So do not assume that the things you read about below will necessarily characterise your nearest Men’s Behaviour Change Program.

 Also note that this article is in Australian spelling (what a relief, says Barb!) because Rodney Vlais is an Aussie. 🙂